Centipede Grass

 Behavior

-Centipede Grass is often affectionately known as the 'Lazy Man's Grass' due to its slow growth rate and minimal maintenance requirements.
-Unlike aggressive turfgrasses that shoot upward, this species focuses its energy on horizontal expansion.
-It spreads via thick, leafy runners called stolons, which creep across the soil surface to create a dense, weed-resistant carpet.
-This growth habit makes it an excellent choice for stabilizing soil in the sandy, acidic environments of the American Southeast.
+Centipede Grass is often referred to as the 'lazy man's grass' because of its exceptionally slow vertical growth and minimal nutrient requirements.
+Unlike aggressive turfgrasses that require constant mowing and heavy fertilization, this species focuses its energy on horizontal expansion.
+It spreads via thick, surface-level runners called stolons, which root at various nodes to create a dense, weed-suppressing mat that feels like a thick carpet underfoot.

 photo_camera EverydayEarth exclusive